 1. Look at your meal plan

 For instance, if you meal plan and see which meals were family favorites.
-Which meals did you family LOVE?
-What meals had left overs… and you actually ate the left overs?
+Which meals did your family LOVE?
+What meals had leftovers… and you actually ate the leftovers?
 Which meals do you see popping into your monthly plan frequently?

 These meals you’re thinking of are key recipes for your food storage.

 2. Look through your recipe book/binder